techworkersco/techworkersco.github.io/call-for-submissions.md

 ### More ways to contribute

-We’ve been publishing since May 1, 2020, moving at the speed of trust and building reliable processes.
-Our collective grows by welcoming new collaborators and building and sharing skills.
-This helps us steward this project sustainably.
-We welcome collaborators who can help with news, history, organizing tips, and songs.
-We always welcome more eyes on proofreading, too!
-Sound interesting to you?
-Have other ideas?
+Our collective grows by welcoming new collaborators and building and sharing skills, which helps us steward this project for the long term.
+In addition to worker's perspectives, we welcome contributions for news, history, organizing tips, and songs.
+We always welcome help with proofreading!
+Sound interesting or have other ideas?
 [Email us](mailto:twcnewsletter@protonmail.com)!